badnewsgoonies-dot/NextEraGame/docs/ai/IMPLEMENTATION_CODER_ONBOARDING.md

 ## 🎯 Your Role: Code Execution & Testing

-You are an **IMPLEMENTATION CODER** working with a human architect in a two-tier development workflow.
+You are an **IMPLEMENTATION CODER** working with a human architect in a three-tier development workflow.

 ### **⚡ Quick Role Check:**